-ECONOMY HURT BY THE RECESSION: DECLINE IN VISITOR VOLUME APPEARS TO BE MODERATING
+ECONOMY HURT BY THE RECESSION; DECLINE IN VISITOR VOLUME APPEARS TO BE MODERATING

-The Clark County / Las Vegas metropolitan area has been among the fastest-growing in the nation for years and has been an integral part of the state's overall economic growth as well.
+The Clark County / Las Vegas metropolitan area had been among the fastest-growing in the nation for years and has been an integral part of the state's overall economic growth as well.
 The population of Clark County, which includes the City of Las Vegas (rated Aa1, negative outlook) grew at an average annual rate of 4.0% from 2000 - 2009 to nearly 2.0 million, and the county's tax base grew at an average annual rate of 15.6% over the same period.
 Las Vegas experienced a large housing boom and then bust in recent years, resulting in high foreclosure rates and the steepest decline in median prices of any metropolitan area in the nation.
 According to the Case-Schiller Home Price Index, home prices have declined by over 50% in the last two years.
-The housing market downturn, has therefore resulted in property tax base declines, and along with decreased visitor volumes to Las Vegas, has had a negative impact on locally generated revenues, thus contributing to significant challenges for the county's management team.
+The housing market downturn has therefore resulted in property tax base declines, and along with decreased visitor volumes to Las Vegas, has had a negative impact on locally generated revenues and area employment.

 As a result of decreased travel to the Las Vegas metropolitan area and diminished spending once there, gaming and related industries are experiencing a serious downturn.
-According to the Las Vegas Convention and Visitors Authority (LVCVA), annual visitor volume to Las Vegas in calendar year 2009 declined by 3.0% to 36.35 million, the second largest decrease since 1970 (the earliest data available to Moody's) and the second consecutive annual decline; visitor volume contracted by 4.4% in calendar 2008.
-Current calendar year-to-date figures for April 2010 show a 1.3% increase over the prior year period.
-Although this figure represents only four months of 2010 data, the January figure marks the eighth consecutive year-over-year increase in monthly visitation, suggesting that visitor volume may be experiencing a modest rebound in Las Vegas.
-Hotel occupancy rates, while down from the 2007 level of 90.4%, were still high in 2009 at 81.5% though the April year-to-date figure was still slightly below that figure at 79.3% yet well above the current national average of approximately 57%.
-Clark County gaming revenues in calendar year 2009 were down 9.8% over the prior year which represents a similar decline to that experience in 2008.
-In the first four months of 2010, the gaming revenues have experienced a 1.6% rebound county-wide, and a 7.2% increase on the Las Vegas Strip.
+According to the LVCVA, annual visitor volume to Las Vegas in calendar year 2008 declined by 4.4% to 37.48 million, the largest decrease since 1970 (the earliest data available to Moody's) and the rate of the decline in visitor volumes during 2009 moderated slightly to 3.0%.
+Visitor counts have rebounded, however and current year-to-date figures through August 2010 show a 2.5% increase over the prior year period, as compared to the 5.8% decline as of August 2009.
+Gaming revenues generated within Clark County in calendar year 2009 were down 9.8% over the prior year which represents a similar decline to that experience in 2008.
+Through August 2010, the gaming revenues have experienced a small 0.5% rebound county-wide, and a 4.5% increase on the Las Vegas Strip.
 Although these figures provide one metric regarding economic activity in the county, Moody's believes that it is important to note that local governments like the county, and unlike the State of Nevada, do not rely on gaming tax revenues to support operations.

 Initially offsetting the residential market implosion, the non-residential real estate market buttressed taxbase growth for some local governments in fiscal 2009, particularly for the unincorporated portion of Clark County which includes the Las Vegas Strip.
 Following a large expansion of hotel casinos during much of the past decade which resulted in a net increase in hotel room inventory of approximately 25,000 rooms (of which over 8,000 new hotel rooms were constructed in 2008 alone), the casinos have cancelled new projects and will likely not break ground on another major building project in Las Vegas for several years.
-The county's full valuation for 2009 of \$319.7 billion represented a growth rate of 5.4%.
-Due to the lack of activity in the commercial sector, and the continued steep declines in the residential market, full value in 2010 declined by 19.6% to \$257.1 billion.
-Using this figure, average annual growth in full value was 12.4% from 2005 to 2010, as opposed to the 20.2% average annual growth rate achieved during the prior five year period.
+The country's full valuation for 2009 of \$319.7 billion represented a growth rate of 5.4%.
+Due to the lack of activity in the commercial sector, and the continued steep declines in the residential market, full value declined by 19.6% in 2010 and 26.9% in 2011.
+As a result of these steep declines, average annual growth in full value was flat at 0.4% from 2006 to 2011, as opposed to the 20.2% average annual growth rate achieved during the prior five year period from 2004 to 2009.